fishyfriend/tmx/README.md

 ## Installation

 `dune` and `opam` are required.
-Install the development version by checking out source code then running `opam install .` from the source directory.
+Install the development version by checking out source code then running `opam update && opam install .` from the source directory.

 The library will be published to the main `opam` repository in the future.